 This Cranberry, Walnut, and Feta Salad is the perfect side dish or light meal for any occasion.
 This salad only has a handful of ingredients but is packed with sweet, salty, and crunchy flavors and textures!

-Why I love this Cranberry Walnut Feta Salad
+Why I Love This Cranberry Walnut Feta Salad

 The great thing about this salad is you can make the salad dressing and candied walnuts, or you can buy them at the store.
 You can also use any lettuce you prefer so this salad is very customizable.

-I used a blend of 50% spinach and 50% spring mix found at my local grocery store.
+Lettuce - I used a blend of 50% spinach and 50% spring mix found at my local grocery store.
 You can use any soft, green lettuce you like for this recipe.

-I buy the pre-crumbled feta from the store as well.
+Feta Cheese - I buy the pre-crumbled feta from the store as well.
 It's easy to pour out of the container and you get a mix of crumble sizes.

 If you have a favorite dressing you want to use, of course, that's fine.
 Again, I would recommend a lighter dressing for this particular salad.